borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 there are still potential edge cases in which applications on your system create new special files *after* borgmatic constructs its exclude list, resulting in Borg hangs.
 If that occurs, you can resort to manually excluding those files.
-And if you explicitly set the `read-special` option to `true`, borgmatic will opt you out of the auto-exclude feature entirely, but will still instruct Borg to consume special files—you will just be on your own to exclude them. <span class="minilink minilink-addedin">Prior to version 1.7.3</span>Special files were not auto-excluded, and you were responsible for excluding them yourself.
+And if you explicitly set the `read_special` option to `true`, borgmatic will opt you out of the auto-exclude feature entirely, but will still instruct Borg to consume special files—and you will be on your own to exclude them. <span class="minilink minilink-addedin">Prior to version 1.7.3</span>Special files were not auto-excluded, and you were responsible for excluding them yourself.
 Common directories to exclude are `/dev` and `/run`,